nats-io/nats-java-vertx-client/README.md

 If the operation fails, the `onFailure` method is called with a Throwable parameter.
 In this case, we're just printing a message to the console that includes the error message returned by the Throwable object.

 3) When a request expects a reply, a response is provided.
-Under the covers as request/reply pair is the same as a publish/subscribe only the library manages the subscription for you.
+Under the covers as a request/reply pair is the same as a publish/subscribe, only the library manages the subscription for you.

 ```java